MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-network.md

 ## Set affinity between vNICs and pNICs

 This section provides the information on how to set affinity between virtual network adapters (vNICs) and physical network adapters (pNICs).
 Affinity between pNICs and vNICs brings in flexibility to route network traffic across teamed pNICs.
 With this feature, you can increase throughput by mapping RDMA capable physical adapter with RDMA settings enabled vNIC.
-Also, you can route specific type of traffic (e.g., live migration) to a higher-bandwidth physical adapter.
+Also, you can route specific type of traffic (for example, live migration) to a higher bandwidth physical adapter.
 In HCI deployment scenarios, by specifying affinity, you can use SMB multichannel to meet high throughput for SMB traffic.

 ### Before you begin